 Sometimes your app works, but you want to increase performance by boosting its throughput or reducing latency.
 Other times, you just want to know how code behaves at runtime, determine where the hot spots are, or figure out how a framework operates under the hood.

-Some of these details can be provided at design time, as IntelliJ IDEA provides you with all sorts of clues that can be produced statically.
+Partly, you can this information at design time, as IntelliJ IDEA provides you with all sorts of clues that can be produced statically.
 Of course, you cannot learn about all the bugs and inefficiencies by just looking at the code, because things get more complicated at runtime.
 Verifying any guesses you have can prove to be a tough task without the right tools at hand.

 The profiler offers a bird’s eye view of arbitrarily large execution chunks.
 It does not interfere with the running program, nor does it provide granular data like the debugger does.
 However, it can collect valuable information no other tool can, which is why in this tutorial we are going to take a look at the capabilities of IntelliJ IDEA profiler.

 Many people believe that they don’t need to learn how to profile as long as they don’t write high-load applications.
 In the example, we’ll see how we can benefit from profiling even when dealing with very simple apps.

 Let’s say we have the following application: https://github.com/flounder4130/profiler-example.